What is included in the price?

 What if I get injured?

-Please ensure you have organised your own travel/medical insurance to cover your time in country and the trail running activity.
+Please ensure you have organised your own travel/medical insurance to cover your time in country and the trail activity.

 Our support crew carry emergency beacons in case of any medical emergency (for ambulance /helicopter response) and are trained in medical first aid and alpine conditions.